 “If you have or think you have one of these products, act immediately,” CPSC Chairman Elliot Kaye said in a statement.
 “It is simply too dangerous to have the recalled furniture in your home unanchored, especially if you have young children.”
 Ikea US President lars Peterson stated that “The products are not designed to be freestanding; they are designed to be attached to the wall.”
 He wants consumers to understand that securing furniture to walls should be as second nature as putting on a seatbelt in a car.
 Moving forward, Ikea will no longer sell the now-recalled dressers in their current design; it will sell only products that meet CPSC guidelines for stability, but Petersson says even those dressers should, ideally, be anchored.

 Safety standards that make dressers more stable are currently voluntary, but some lawmakers are pushing for legislation to make the standards mandatory, the Philadelphia Inquirer reports.
 You can find much more information on the accidents, and how to prevent them, in an investigative piece the Inquirer published in 2015.

 While there has been a significant amount of publicity related to just the Ikea furniture safety, experts recognize that children are at risk of injury from many different types of furniture and appliances.
 Our firm handled a case where an oven tipped forward, spilling boiling water on a small child and causing her to endure terrible burn injuries.
 We were able to reach a settlement that compensated the child for her injuries.

-If you or a loved one has been severely injured by unsecured furniture, please call us for a free case evaluation.
+If you or a loved one has been severely injured by unsecured furniture, please contact us today for a free case evaluation with our Phoenix personal injury attorneys.
 We can help you get the compensation you deserve.

 Author: Serena C. Montague